 | Limerick | 58 | 42 | 83 | 62 | 40 | 118 m² |

 - Cork — 62, the balance.
-No category-leading score, but no weak one either: joint-safest (61), strong infrastructure (88), and — crucially — €400k buys a genuine 3-bed, 105 m² house.
+No category-leading score, but no glaring weak one either: joint-safest (61), strong infrastructure (88), and — crucially — €400k buys you a genuine 3-bed, 105 m² house.
 It's the only city that pairs top-tier safety with a proper family home at this budget.

 - Limerick — 58, most space, lowest score.
-Strong on family & community and unbeatable on space per euro, but the lowest safety (42, reflecting a higher recorded-crime rate in the Garda division) and economic-health (40) scores of the four. €400k stretches furthest here — the honest question is whether that trade-off is one you'd make.
+Strong on family & community and unbeatable on space per euro, but the lowest safety (42, reflecting a higher recorded-crime rate in the Garda division) and economic-health (40) scores of the four.
+Your €400k stretches furthest here — the honest question is whether that trade-off is one you'd actually make.

 €400k in one city isn't €400k in another.
 Check the exact home.

 Averages set the scene.
-Before you bid, run the specific property through BuyerIQ and see what the data says about it — not the city.
+Before you bid, run the specific property through BuyerIQ and see what the data actually says about it — not the city.